-If you plead guilty or nolo contendere in court, your fine could be up to $1,000, and you could be required to serve up to 12 months for state law violations or six months for local ordinance violations in jail or on probation.
-If you are sentenced to probation, you may also be required to pay a monthly probation supervision fee.
+If you wish to plead guilty or nolo contendere for most Municipal Court cases, your fine could be up to $1000 plus surcharges, and you could be subject to serve up to 12 months (state law violations) or six (6) months (local ordinance violations) in jail or on probation.

 Pleading Guilty to a Traffic Offense

-If you plead guilty to a traffic offense, points may be assessed on your license.
-A guilty plea to a moving violation will be reported to the Department of Driver Services (DDS) as required by law, and the guilty plea will appear on your driving record.
+A guilty plea to a moving violation will be reported to the Georgia Department of Driver Services (DDS) as required by law, and the guilty plea will appear on your driving record.

 Pleading Nolo Contendere to a Traffic Offense

-However, since you are allowed only one nolo plea every five years, if you plead nolo to this citation and you have another nolo on your record from the last five years, DDS will consider this nolo contendere plea a guilty plea and points may be assessed against your license.
-Remember: if you enter a nolo contendere plea, you can not plead nolo again to any traffic violation for the next five years.
+However, since you are allowed only one nolo contendere plea every five (5) years, if you plead nolo contendere to this citation and you have another nolo contendere on your record from the last five (5) years, the Georgia Department of Driver Services (DDS) will consider this nolo contendere plea a guilty plea and points may be assessed against your driver’s license.